Targeted Therapy for Breast Cancer in Westridge

 • Antibody-Drug Conjugates: T-DM1 weds HER2 targeting with a toxin, honing in on cancer cells specifically.

-Westridge Seniors’ Advantage
+westridge Seniors’ Advantage

 Local clinics or oral med setups cut hospital runs for older adults.
 All Seniors Foundation emphasizes mild side effects—hair typically untouched, GI issues modest, fatigue moderate.
 If lumps demand HER2 therapy, periodic echos or EKGs blend smoothly.
-Freed from chemo’s all-encompassing exhaustion, lumps face specialized shutdown of crucial pathways while older adults keep mild errands, restful reading, or short neighborly socials in Westridge’s upscale suburban realm.
+Freed from chemo’s all-encompassing exhaustion, lumps face specialized shutdown of crucial pathways while older adults keep mild errands, restful reading, or short neighborly socials in westridge’s upscale suburban realm.
 This direct approach lets lumps remain overshadowed, not overshadowing daily living.

 Potential Side Effects